sahil-xm/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >

-      Hi, I’m Sahil Mistry—a Designer and a CS Undergrad with 7+ Years of Experience in Designing.
+      **Hi, I’m Sahil Mistry—a Designer and a CS Undergrad with 7+ Years of Experience in Designing.**
     media:
       type: ImageBlock
       url: /images/about.jpg